CoreMedia/coremedia-globallink-connect-integration/docs/administration.md

 ### Configuration in Studio

 GlobalLink Settings can be configured globally for all sites or specifically for some site.
+The name of the Settings must be `GlobalLink`.
 The Settings can be located in the following folders:

 * `/Settings/Options/Settings/Translation Services`: Once you have configured the integration in a Settings content in this folder the GlobalLink